-Official Plan:
+City of Brampton Official Plan

-The property is designated "Residential" and "Open Space" on Schedule A - General Land Use Designations and "Designated Greenfield Area" on Schedule 1 - City Concept of the City of Brampton Official Plan.
+The property is designated "Residential" and "Open Space" on Schedule A - General Land Use Designations.
 The "Residential" designation permits a broad range of housing, ranging from assisted housing to upscale executive housing types.
-The "Designated Greenfield Area" is comprised of lands outside of the Built Boundary where new communities will provide a diverse range of land uses and create an urban form that supports walking, cycling and transit.
+The "Open Space" designation permits a limited amount of uses that are restricted to minimizing the impacts of development on the natural heritage system.